 Pensions Authority warns CIÉ it could wind up scheme over €550m deficit

 The 1951 scheme at CIÉ is a defined benefit arrangement and, based on 40 years’ service, the pension payment involves 50 per cent final salary and a lump sum of one and a half years’ pay.
-Photograph: Alan Betson/The Irish Times
+Photograph: Alan Betson

 The Pensions Authority has warned it could wind up the current pension scheme for managers and other grades in the CIÉ group of transport companies, or reduce benefits, unless steps are taken within the next few weeks to address a financial deficit of about €550 million.